kakisoft/slides/accounting-for-engineers/slide.md

 ## so that

-I figure out each specialists have their own opinion.
+I figured out each specialists have their own opinion.

 So...

-**I adapt opinion that is easy to understand for me.**
+**I adapted opinion that was easy to understand for me.**

 ---

-## so, I choose these books.
+## so, I chose these books.

 <img src="./assets/002.png" style="max-width: 20%;">
 <img src="./assets/003.png" style="max-width: 20%;">